 After 30 years of playing and teaching it has become clear that there is a wrong way to teach music - "showing instead of teaching".
 Many students and parents are impressed with short-term results of playing by ear, or reading tablature or other over-simplified notation systems...the problem is that the student hasn't actually learned anything about music - they can only play one song!
 They will not be able to communicate with other musicians, compose their own songs, accompany other musicians, or even learn new songs quickly.
 In order to approach musical situations confidently you need to know the fundamentals, and it's not that complicated - when taught the correct way.
 All music, from classical to country to heavy rock, incorporates these simple concepts.
 But some 'teachers' just can't be bothered to teach them!
 As your musical tastes change, these fundamentals help you learn and grow as a musician.

 So don't be too quick to sign up with the musician who happens to teach as a sideline - teaching requires an entirely different skill-set and temperament.
-They are fundamentally different jobs!
+They are different

 What Parents Should Do: